Who or what factor inspired you to choose to study pharmacy?

 I believe it is a very useful tool for providing a more integrated health care service to patients in a community pharmacy.
 However, I believe it must be viewed with caution and attention so that correct action is taken to help patients.

 How do feel the community sector fits alongside the drive to place pharmacists in the GP practice setting?

 It has an important role to play, we shouldn’t underestimate the role the high street pharmacies play in servicing the needs of walk-in patients, those who visit the pharmacist almost on impulse, who might not be motivated to venture to the surgery which is inevitably off the high street and less accessible.

 What is your top tip for newly qualified pharmacists?

-Do you think pharmacist independent prescribers are capable of managing caseloads of patients in the community pharmacy setting?
+Do you think non-medical prescribing pharmacists are capable of managing patients in the community pharmacy setting?

 Prescribing pharmacists have been around for at least a decade, and they have demonstrated the value pharmacists can have as prescribers.
 As experts in medicines, pharmacists have the required knowledge and skills to prescribe POMs for patients with a diagnosis by a GP.